 This year the programme in Hampshire will include:

-- Face to face and online extension classes in a range of core subjects to broaden and deepen understanding of the chosen subject and develop key transferable skills, such as independent learning and research skills;
+- Face to face classes at Peter Symonds College in Winchester, and online extension classes in a range of core subjects to broaden and deepen understanding of the chosen subject and develop key transferable skills, such as independent learning and research skills

-- Online student workshops and teacher workshops led by staff from the University of Cambridge, addressing such topics as university choices, making a competitive application and preparing for interview;
+- Live online lectures and teacher workshops led by staff from the University of Cambridge, addressing such topics as university choices, making a competitive application and preparing for interview

 Who is HE+ for?